TOPPS is Hiring a Clinical Sport Psychologist

 Dr. Cauthen has 11 years of experience applying mental skills training, is an active member in her local community, and professional associations, such as Association of Applied Sport Psychology (AASP), and American Psychological Association - Division 47 (Society for Sport, Exercise and Performance Psychology).
 She also teaches at Texas State University in their psychology department and at John F. Kennedy University in their graduate sport psychology program.

-Dr. Cauthen is currently a Licensed Psychological Associate in the state of Texas and is supervised by Dr. Catherine Bitney.
+Dr. Cauthen is currently a Provisionally Licensed Psychologist in the state of Texas and is supervised by Dr. Catherine Bitney.
 She is a Certified Mental Performance Consultant.
 She is also the Membership Chair for the Division 47 of the APA - Society for Sport, Exercise and Performance Psychology.

 Psy.D.
 Clinical Psychology, The Chicago School of Professional Psychology, Los Angeles, 2013